veebch/twirly/README.md

 Done!
 All the required files should now be on the Pico.
 Whenever you connect to power the script will autorun.

+# Controls

+There is a continuous spin either clockwise or anticlockwise.
+When the motor is spinning, the left and right buttons control speed.

+If the motor isn't spinning, the speed buttons give a small nudge clockwise or counterclockwise.

+There is also a button that performs 1 spin (with ramping) for automated 360 photos.

 # Video

 A quick overview of the build and a demo of it in action.